radareorg/radare2-book/visual_mode/visual_disassembly.md

 10 bytes you have selected will be changed to "12 34" repeated in a circular manner: 12 34 12 34 12 34 12 34 12 34.

-This can be used to enhance disassembly view, to add metadata or to set code boundaries for cases when instructions are intermixed with data.
-In cursor mode, you can set a block size by simply moving cursor to position you want and then pressing `_` to invoke HUD menu.
-Then change block size.

 ##XREF